• Skip to secondary menu

 DIY Cup Dispenser

 Now you can cut them down to length (4 1/8″).
-One will be attached to the drink dispenser and the other will be attached to the wall or cabinets (like mine).
+One will be attached to the DIY cup dispenser and the other will be attached to the wall or cabinets (like mine).
 They will work like a french cleat so you can easily remove the dispenser should cups get stuck or you change your mind about having it…or any other reason you may want to easily take it down and put it back up!
 Lol!

 DIY Cup Dispenser